 When building a content calendar for clients, you want to deliver variety while listening to users’ feedback.
 That feedback is in the data.

 To learn what topics and formats their audience appreciates, create a template that includes:

 - Most viewed content by topic and format

 - Social media engagement based on topic and format

 - Best topics and formats by conversions

-From this, over time, you’ll have a better view of audience preferences.
-For example, you could discover that explainer videos on the features of their product have strong viewership, high engagement and generate conversions/leads.
+Analyzing this data type will give you a better view of audience preferences.
+For example, you could discover that explainer videos on the features of their product have strong viewership, high engagement, and generate conversions/leads.

-Speaking of…what content contributes most to lead generation and conversions?
-It’s a question your clients will be asking.
-To develop such a report, you’ll need to trace a buyer’s journey and their interactions with the brand.
+To develop such a report, you’ll need to trace a buyer’s journey and interactions with the brand.
 Additionally, when a conversion occurs, you need to know why.